Elevation Training Mask 2.0 Review: Does It Increase Body O2?

-Physiology and the Elevation Training Mask 2.0
+Physiology of Elevation Training Mask 2.0: How It Works

 This large dead volume makes the Elevation Training Mask 2.0 similar to the Frolov device, Samozdrav, and Amazing DIY breathing device, which are used at rest for breathing exercises.
 Many people can do breathing exercises while walking (and often with better results).
 However, the Training Mask presents nearly an ideal method to combine most effective breathing exercises with physical activity for better health and higher-body O2 and VO2max.
 Therefore, when they say that the mask only simulates high altitude training, do not believe that.

 High altitude training provides adaptation to hypoxia (with increase in hemoglobin levels, and some other related effects).
 This is the reason why altitude training is classified as hypoxic training.
 This makes sense since high altitude only reduces O2 content in the inspired air.

 The Training Mask also reduces O2 content in the inspired air conditioning the body to hypoxia, but the Training Mask also increases CO2 content in the lungs.
 This effect is not present at high altitudes.
 Therefore, this is an example of hypercapnic hypoxic training that has additional benefits due to adaptation to higher CO2.

 How to increase positive effects of the Training Mask (running experience)